12.6. Implementing Polymorphism

 Polymorphic Function Binding

 The vpointer and the vtable are only used to locate virtual functions.
-When all the prerequisites for polymorphism are in place and a the program calls a virtual function, it locates and dispatches or calls the correct function with a well-defined sequence of steps.
+When all the prerequisites for polymorphism are in place, and a program calls a virtual function, it locates and dispatches or calls the correct function with a well-defined sequence of steps.

 Shape* s = new Circle;